-Acids and bases are present everywhere and we use and observe them in our daily life as well; however, these terms are usually used in chemistry.
-Acid and bases are entirely different from each other depending upon the properties and reactions.
-But the major difference between acid and base is their pH level.
-Acids have a pH level less than 7, while the bases have a pH higher than 7.
+Acids and bases are everywhere, and we use and observe them in our daily life; however, these terms are usually used in chemistry.
+Acids and bases are entirely different depending on their properties and reactions.
+But the significant difference between acid and base is their pH level.
+Acids have a pH level of less than 7, while bases have a pH higher than 7.
 These are also different based on how they ionize in water.

 Acids are the chemicals that elevate H+ in water, and bases are chemicals that elevate H- in water.
 They have different chemical and physical properties.
-There are various theories like Bronsted, Arrhenius, Lewis that explain different properties of acids and bases.
-Moreover, there are substances that act like both acid and base; these substances are called amphoteric.
+Various theories like Bronsted, Arrhenius, and Lewis explain other properties of acids and bases.
+Moreover, some substances act like both acids and bases; these substances are called amphoteric.

 What is Acid?

 Acids are chemicals that can accept electrons and donate protons or hydrogen ions.
 The acidity of an acid depends upon the number of hydrogen ions.
 The higher the concentration of hydrogen ions produced by acid higher will be its acidity.
 And due to an increase in acidity, the pH of the solution will decrease.

 Different theories explain acids’ properties, reactions, solubility, and nature.
 These theories include the following:

 - Arrhenius Acid